T2LR-Net: An unrolling network learning transformed tensor low-rank prior for dynamic MR image reconstruction: Experiments and Results

-Moreover, we also evaluate our method on the other cardiac cine MRI dataset \cite{andreopoulos2008efficient}, which in this paper is named TCMR for short.
+We evaluate the T$^2$LR-Net using two cardiac cine MRI datasets.
+The first one is the open-access OCMR dataset \cite{ref_ocmr}, while the other, named TCMR, is established based on the work of Tsotsos \emph{et al.} \cite{andreopoulos2008efficient} and previously evaluated in \cite{zheng2019cascaded}.

+The OCMR dataset contains 78 fully sampled raw data collected on 3T Siemens MAGNETOM Prisma machine and 126 fully sampled raw data on 1.5T Siemens Avanto and Sola machine.
+We choose 68 of the 3T data for training, and select the rest 10 of the 3T data and the other 12 data from the 1.5T Siemens Sola machine for testing to evaluate the robustness and generalization ability of the proposed network.
+We crop the training data into the size of $144 \times 112 \times 16$ ($x \times y \times t$), and the strides along three dimensions are 15, 15 and 7, respectively.
+Finally, we obtain 1099 training data and 22 uncropped test data.
+The coil sensitivity maps are computed by ESPIRiT \cite{ref_multicoil}.
+Both single-coil and multi-coil data were used for the experiments.
+The raw multi-coil data of each frame were combined using the coil sensitivity maps estimated by ESPIRiT to produce single-coil complex-valued data.

 The TCMR dataset is comprised of short-axis cardiac cine MR images from 33 subjects.
+Although the images may not match a realistic experiment as the raw data, they are still useful as an auxiliary dataset to evaluate the efficacy of methods.
 The images are scanned with a GE Genesis Signa MR scanner using the FIESTA scan protocol.
 A total of 399 slices with each slice of 256$\times$256$\times$20 ($x \times y \times t$) are collected.
-Most of the images have part of the aliasing (the pixel values of which are set to be zero) due to the undersampling with low acceleration.
-We only utilize distortion-free images by cutting off the aliasing.
-We then crop the images into the size of $128 \times 128 \times 16$ with the strides along the three dimensions of 15, 15, and 7.
-Finally, the augmented dataset with 3782 cardiac cine MR images (3392 images for training, 390 images for test) is obtained and utilized in our experiments.
+We crop the images into the size of $128 \times 128 \times 16$ with the strides of 15, 15, and 7 along $x$, $y$, and $t$ dimensions, respectively.
+Finally, we obtain an augmented dataset consisting of 3782 cardiac cine MR images.
+We use 3392 images from 30 subjects for training and 390 images from the rest 3 subjects for testing.